 Several organizations create case studies and just feature it on their website.
 It is necessary for you to create the right promotion plan for your case study, so that it can reach your target audience and start influencing their decision about working with you.
 You can also plan social promotions on LinkedIn, Twitter, Facebook and any other relevant platforms.

-The bottom line is that well-crafted, thoughtful case studies can influence to a prospective client’s decision to work with you.
+The bottom line is that well-crafted, thoughtful case studies can influence to a prospective client\’s decision to work with you.
 How to design and write case studies is not just about writing these case studies but about making an integrated plan related to these case studies.
 Make sure you get it right!
 Ways you can ensure that marketing is supporting the Sales Process